gordon-cs/sp2018-The-Eureka-Project/README.md

 (Make sure npm command is installed first):
 > sudo apt install npm

-We will install Expo CLI. (https://docs.expo.io/versions/latest/introduction/installation)
+We will install Expo CLI. (reactnativeexpress.com)
-> npm install -g expo-cli
+> sudo npm install expo-cli --global

-# 4. Create-React-Native-App
-Then, to create a new app, we will this command in our project directory (https://github.com/react-community/create-react-native-app):
+To create a new app:

 > expo init forwords

 (This is purely JavaScript, with no ios or android directories.)

-> cd forwords/
+> cd forwords

-> npm start

-> yarn start
+> expo start

 # 5. Express
 Express is a web application framework for web/mobile applications (https://expressjs.com/en/starter/installing.html)